Belgian firm to clean up Agent Orange in Vietnam

 belganewsagency.eu

 The partners have been working on the project for some time.
 In 2022, there was a pilot project in Vietnam in which companies were able to test their remediation techniques.
-“We are the only company that has, on the one hand, fully cleaned the soil and, on the other, removed the dioxins,” Haemers said previously on the matter.
+“We are the only company that has, on the one hand, fully cleaned the soil and, on the other, removed the dioxins,” Haemers said previously.

-At a diplomatic level, the project received a boost during King Philippe and Queen Mathilde’s state visit to Vietnam in April 2025.
-They met with victims of Agent Orange there.
+At a diplomatic level, the project received a boost during King Philippe and Queen Mathilde’s state visit to Vietnam in April 2025, when they met victims of Agent Orange.

 Related news